subsquid/docs/docs/tutorials/bayc/step-four-optimizations.md

 +    }
  })
 ```
 Full implementation requires changes to the schema, replacement of `completeTokens()` with `updateTokensWithOutdatedMetadata()` and rewrites of `createTokens()` and `selectivelyUpdateMetadata()`.
 It is available in [this branch](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/lazy-metadata).
-The resulting squid takes 10 minutes for the initial sync, then ??? more to retrieve metadata at least once for every token.
+The resulting squid took 10 minutes for the initial sync, then 50 minutes more to retrieve metadata at least once for every token.

 ## Extra: Using Multicall for metadata exploration